funge-cloud/hilltop-bootcamp/DEVOPS-LIFECYCLE.md

 #### 2. **Code:**
 - **Tools:** Git, GitHub
 - **Description:** Developers commit code to feature branches in GitHub.
-Implement branching strategies (e.g., Git Flow) for managing releases.
+- We Implement branching strategies (e.g., Git Flow) for managing releases.

 #### 3. **Test:**
 - **Tools:** Jenkins
-- **Description:** Jenkins runs unit tests and static code analysis on the committed code.
+- **Description:** Jenkins pipeline runs unit tests and static code analysis on the committed code.
 Any code that fails these tests is sent back to the developers.

 #### 4. **Build:**
 - **Tools:** Jenkins, Docker